Zuubar/glox/README.md

 ```

 ## Building
-Glox only requires `go >= 1.22` contains no third-party dependencies, so building it should be a breeze.
+Glox only requires `go >= 1.22` and does not require third-party dependencies, so building it should be a breeze.
 In the root directory of a project:
 ```bash
 go build -o glox
 ```